RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ***Sequence* sequence object:** A sequence object that can schedule drone commands for a given drone.

 #### Example Code
+Place two drones 2 feet away from each other.
+Run the program.
+Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
+Press Enter in the console to continue running synchronized flight.

+Both drones take off.
+One drone (drone 0) turns left 45 degrees while the other (drone 1) turns left 90 degrees.
+Since drone 1 finished running its commands, drone 1 hovers while drone 0 turns right 90 degrees.
+Finally, both drones land and disconnect.
 ```python
 from codrone_edu.swarm import *